 Figure 7: Administration and Project Tags

-As for what we do with our time, project work is important, as mentioned, but our time is also taken up by other administrative tasks email and service tasks.
-This is not to administration and service, but to acknowledge importance.
+As for what we do with our time, project work is important, as mentioned, but our time is also taken up by other administrative tasks including email and service tasks.
+This is not to devalue administration and service, but to acknowledge their importance.